 How to Remove Author Name from Your WordPress Posts

-Do you have some WordPress posts from which you want to remove the author name?
+Do you have some posts from which you want to remove the author name from WordPress posts?
 Are you finding any difficulty in doing so?
 As usual, blog posts should feature the name of the author alongside other meta-data such as category and date.
 But, as the blog owner, you might not be for the idea of showing the author name next to your blog posts.

-For this reason, we have composed a guide on how you can remove the name of the author from your WordPress posts.
+For this reason, we have composed a guide on how you can hide author name in WordPress posts.
 Besides that, you will learn the advantages and disadvantages of every method.

 What would make you remove the author name?